modulout/ts_login/readme.txt

 == Description ==

-With the TS login plugin, your users can log in or/and register from the front page (not needed to go to wp-admin anymore).
-A simple widget is added, but you can add a class for login and a class for registration on any website element.
-The plugin is working with the latest WordPress version and is fully customizable.
-You can change colors in wp-admin to have your website look-alike feel.
+With the TS Login plugin, your users can log in and register directly from the front page, eliminating the need to go to the WordPress wp-admin page.
+The plugin provides a simple widget, and you can also add login and registration functionality by applying specific CSS classes to any website element.
+It works seamlessly with the latest WordPress versions and is fully customizable, allowing you to adjust colors and styles in wp-admin for a consistent website look and feel.

-There are also 3 login/register options: basic (only login or/and register form), the image on top (login or/and register form with image on top), and image on the left side (login or/and register form with image on the left side).
-All 3 options are fully responsive.

-Google reCAPTCHA v3 is also available and you can use it with your site and secret key.
-By default this option is disabled.

-Bootstrap library and Font-Awesome library are included.
+= New in Version 1.0.3 =

+* Added "Forgot Password" and "Reset Password" functionality, fully integrated into the pop-up, making account recovery easier for your users.
+* You can now customize icons or completely disable them as needed.
+* Added an option to show a register button directly on the login pop-up page for improved user flow.

+Additionally, this plugin integrates perfectly with Tipster Script, a comprehensive WordPress solution for managing tipster platforms.
+Tipster Script includes features such as subscription-based user roles, picks management, and user payouts, making TS Login an ideal choice for tipster platforms looking to provide seamless login, registration, and password management.

+= Key Features: =

+* Fully responsive login/register pop-ups with multiple styles (Basic, Image on Top, Image on Left Side).
+* Google reCAPTCHA v3 support for enhanced security.
+* Includes Bootstrap 5.0.1 and FontAwesome libraries for styling and icons.
+* Multi-language support for international users.
+* Easy installation and detailed documentation.
+* Works seamlessly with the Tipster Script plugin, making it ideal for platforms focused on user subscriptions, tipster management, and secure authentication.

 == Screenshots ==